-ph.d. in physics ⇢ algorithmic trading
+ph.d. in physics ⇢ quantitative trading

-ph.d. in physics ⇢ algorithmic trading
+ph.d. in physics ⇢ quantitative trading

-I am a Vice President and quantitative analyst at the D. E. Shaw group in New York.
+I am a Senior Vice President and quantitative analyst at the D. E. Shaw group in New York.
 I apply statistical inference techniques to study global markets and develop machine learning algorithms to uncover and correct market inefficiencies.

 In a previous life, I was a theoretical physicist.
 I worked on strongly correlated electrons and topological phases of condensed matter, and in particular, I had expertise in certain mathematical and numerical aspects of the fractional quantum Hall effect.
 This page showcases relics and memorabilia from those years in academia.

 I graduated with a PhD in Physics from Princeton University in 2014.
 My advisor was Professor B. Andrei Bernevig, and my informal co-advisor was Professor Nicolas Regnault at École Normale Supérieure.
 From 2014 to 2017 I worked at the Condensed Matter Theory Center of the University of Maryland as a JQI Postdoctoral Fellow, mentored by Professor Sankar Das Sarma.